Baggage Porters and Bellhops

 • Explain the operation of room features, such as locks, ventilation systems, and televisions.

-• Assist physically challenged travelers and other guests with special needs.
+• Assist travelers and guests with disabilities.

 • Deliver messages and room service orders, and run errands for guests.